Index

 Breast Cancer

-During 2021, the uptake rate of breast screening among women aged 53-70 years was 67.0% which was higher than England (64.1%).
+During 2022, the uptake rate of breast screening among women aged 53-70 years was 65.1% which was similar to England (65.21%).
 The uptake rate is given as the percentage of eligible women who have had a test with a recorded result at least once in the last 36 months (3 years) over the calendar year (based on data ending with 31 March).
 Eligible women are women aged 53-70 years who are resident in the area who are eligible for breast screening excluding those whose recall has been ceased for clinical reasons (e.g. due to previous bilateral mastectomy).

 Compared with benchmark